The following is a guest post by Barbara Bruhwiler.

 We found that we needed a totally new concept for Christmas in summer because we basically live on the patio during the hot season.
 Which consequently meant that our Christmas tree found its place outdoors, on our patio, too.

 The real (well – artificial* of course) Christmas tree, in any case.
-Because we also purchased an African-style, metal ‘tree’, too… And somehow, after several years in
+Because we also purchased an African-style, metal ‘tree’, too… And somehow, after several years in Africa, our Christmas decorations have become an eclectic mixture of traditional and rather exotic ornaments.

 Real candles on your Christmas tree – doesn’t work.
 They become lopsided in the heat and look punch drunk.
 I don’t like it, but we are using chains of light, called fairly lights.